People

 Eunjin majored in psychology from Korea University.
 During that time, she worked as lab assistant in Biopsychology lab, involving in mouse experiment of sleep disorder.
 Also she assisted the research about autism spectrum disorder in Clinical Neurodevelopmental Sciences(CNdS) lab.
 Currently, she interested in personalized diagnosis and treatment system on mental disorder.

-Hanna Oh(Master's)
+Hanna Oh(M.S.)

 • neuroscience